Go Back

 GET THE FREE ACCUWEATHER APP

 The same storm will progress eastward on Friday.
-However, the available energy in the atmosphere will be much less than on Thursday.
-Therefore, the risk is lower as the storms track toward Interstate 35.
+However, the risk will be lower as the storms track toward Interstate 35.
 Still, thunderstorms will be capable of producing hail and damaging winds.

 By the weekend, the severe weather potential looks even lower.
 Even non-severe thunderstorms contain dangerous lightning, so anyone with outdoor plans will still need to keep an eye to the sky and seek shelter is the sky darkens.